face-hh/webx/docs/for-developers/html++.md

 - Horizontal rule (`<hr>`), which creates a horizontal line on the entire page.
 - Images (`<img>`), with a `src` property for the local path / HTTP URI of the image.
 They are unresizeable, so your image must already be of the desired size (use any image editing tool for that, e.g. [GIMP](https://www.gimp.org/)).
 {% hint style="warning" %}
-Additionally, **as of B9 v1.2.2** images are currently broken on Microsoft Windows&tm; and will only work if you follow the [Guide of Compilation for Napture - Windows.](https://github.com/face-hh/webx?tab=readme-ov-file#windows-1).
+Additionally, **as of B9 v1.2.2** images are currently broken on *Microsoft Windows*; and will only work if you follow the [Guide of Compilation for Napture - Windows.](https://github.com/face-hh/webx?tab=readme-ov-file#windows-1).
 {% endhint %}
 - Inputs (`<input>`) are one-line text fields.
 You can interact with them with WebX's Luau API.
 - Textareas (`<textarea>`) are equivalent to inputs, but they are *multi-line* text fields instead of *one-line*.